akkadotnet/akka.net/docs/community/whats-new/akkadotnet-v1.4-upgrade-advisories.md

 * Upgrade all of the nodes to v1.4.20 or later at once;
 * Or upgrade directly to Akka.NET v1.4.26 or later, which resolves this issue and prevents the regression from occurring.

-## Upgrading to Akka.NET v1.4.26 from Older Versions
+## Upgrading to Akka.NET v1.4.26 From Older Versions

 > [!NOTE]
 > This is an edge-case issue that only affects users who are sending primitive data types (i.e. `int`, `long`, `string`) directly over Akka.Remote or Akka.Persistence.